Perfect Master (Meher Baba): Majzoob

 Besides Perfect One (Kamil), Most Perfect One (Akmal), and Perfect Master (Mukammil), Meher Baba described one other type of incarnate soul that has transcended the finite ego and merged in a state of God-consciousness, but cannot help others.
 This type is the Majzoob (Arabic: Absorbed).
 Unlike the Perfect Master, or any of the other sub-types of God-realized souls, the Majzoob is absorbed in God to such a degree that he cannot be of any direct assistance to anyone else in creation though he can be of indirect help to those who honor him.
 This is because he is a perfect mast and as such has no experience of the external physical or internal mental worlds.
 According to Meher Baba the Majzoob has no experience of the gross, subtle, or mental worlds, but is entirely absorbed in the bliss of his state of Godhood.

+Sri Aurobindo writes beautifully about the "deep-valley" between seeing God and God Himself.
+Sri Aurobindo says "We cry out on this side: 'O God, we see You but cannot come to you!
+So, at least you come to us!' " And God replies, "I always come as Ram, Krishna, Buddha, and others".
+He was on the sixth plane by the state of meditation according to Meher Baba.
+The Isha Upanishad is considered to be one of the most important and more accessible writings of Sri Aurobindo.
+Before he published his final translation and analysis, he wrote ten incomplete commentaries.
+In a key passage he points out that the Brahman or Absolute is both the Stable and the Moving.
+"We must see it in eternal and immutable Spirit and in all the changing manifestations of universe and relativity."
+Sri Aurobindo's biographer K.R.S.
+Iyengar quotes R.S.
+Mugali as stating that Sri Aurobindo might have obtained in this Upanishad the thought-seed which later grew into The Life Divine.